Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 When using D parameter with DH values, the R values are calculated from them and the workmode angles are used for M and Mangles.
 When only R is used and not D, D is not calculated.

 Example:
-* R"1:0:1:0:70:0:352" means axis 2 is oriented horizontal with arrow to the back and the position is X 70, Y 0 and Z 352.
+* R"1:0:1:0:70:0:352" means axis 2 is oriented horizontal with arrow to the back (i.e. Y=1 and the others 0) and the position is X 70, Y 0 and Z 352.
 This is a value of the DH example robot
 * R"M:0:0:1:615:0:-1:0:0:1:0:0:712" is the setting of the DH example of the 6 axis robot
 * R"Mangles:0:0:0:0:0:0" means M is calculated with all angles being 0 degrees

+More about screw explanation and examples on the firmware page (maybe a dedicated page in the future).

+An open question is how to handle workpiece mode.
+Syntax will probably change for handling it (! somewhere).

 # M669 P parameter: axisTypes, special